By Tim Lambert

 Of course, for most Anglo-Saxon women, like most men, life was one of drudgery and hard work.
 Women worked baking and milking cows.
 They also spun and wove cloth.

 Anglo-Saxon women wore a long linen garment with a long tunic over it.
 They also wore mantles.
+But Anglo-Saxon women did not wear knickers.
 Both men and women used combs made of bone or antler.